-June 28 Tuesday Last day to register as full-time student
+June 26MondayUndergraduate Registration/Classes beginJune 27TuesdayLast day to register as full-time student

-June 29 Wednesday Last day to register as part-time student
+June 28 Wednesday Last day to register as part-time student

-July 4 Monday Independence Day Holiday
+July 3-4 Monday-Tuesday Independence Day Holiday

-July 11 Monday Last day to drop a class and receive only a "W" grade-all grades after this date will be either "WP" or "WF"
+July 11 Tuesday Last day to drop a class and receive only a "W" grade-all grades after this date will be either "WP" or "WF"

-July 14ThursdayLast day to drop a class or withdraw from schoolJuly 22FridayFinal Examinations, 8:00 a.m. classes (8:30 a.m.)
+July 17MondayLast day to drop a class or withdraw from schoolJuly 21FridayFinal Examinations, 8:00 a.m. classes (8:30 a.m.)